Blog | 27th Feb, 2023

 The Murray-Darling Basin Plan was meant to save our largest river system – stopping too much water being taken away, so enough is left for wetlands, waterbirds and fish to survive.

-But since 2015 our governments have refused to use the cheapest, most reliable and effective way to set water aside for rivers: buying water from people who want to sell it.
+But since 2015, our governments have refused to use the cheapest, most reliable and effective way to set water aside for rivers: buying water from people who want to sell it.
+It’s meant water recovery has effectively ground to a halt, and our rivers have paid the price.

-So what exactly are water buybacks?
+So what exactly does buying water mean?
 We’ve put together answers to your most frequently asked questions:

 It involves the government buying “water entitlements” – the right to take a certain volume of water from the river each year – from people who want to sell them.
 By buying these water rights, the government can ensure water stays in the river and flows to the places and animals that need it most.